dsanson/davidsanson.com/logic/syllabus.markdown

 The software is installed on the public computers on floors 2, 4, 5, and 6 of Milner Library and the computer in the Philosophy Department student lounge, Stevenson 412A.
+It should be possible for you to install it on other public computers for your own use, but that may require a special trick.

 The software comes with a free online textbook, *An Exposition of Symbolic Logic*, by Terry Parsons.
 I will refer to this book as "The Logic Text".
 The documentation that comes with the software sometimes refers to it as the Logic Text and sometimes as the "Terry Text".
 Once you have installed the software, you can access the Logic Text by clicking on the "Logic Text" button.
+I strongly encourage you to **print the text** for your own personal use.

 I have also created an [online supplement] to the Logic Text.